Skip to main content

 • Can’t be used to access other accounts

-If a QR code is compromised:
+If a card is lost or compromised:

 QR codes contain: